The bust of Lenin atop the building chimney, as seen in 1965 (1) (click to see references at bottom).

 (4) Images from Scientific Stations in Antarctica, 1882-1963 by L. I. Dubrovin and V. N. Petrov, 1967.
 NSF contracted an English translation of the original Russian work which was published in 1971.
-It is available online here from the NSIDC.
+It was formerly available from the NSIDC...I have it here.

 (5) From "The South Pole-Queen Maud Land Traverse II, 1965-1966" by Edgar Picciotto, Antarctic Journal, July-August 1966 (article link).

 (6) "To the Interior of the Ice Sheet, QMLT 1964-65," a presentation by Dick Cameron about the Queen Maud Land Traverse, in "Antarctic Exploration Parallels for Future Human Planetary Exploration: The Role and Utility of Long Range, Long Duration Traverses,, a NASA Conference Publication for the Antarctic Exploration Parallels for Future Human Planetary Exploration Workshop, Houston, Texas, 4-5 August 2009.
 Published in 2012 (complete conference report--38mb).
 Note that the photo captions are listed before the photos.